-Do you have questions about a claim, want to learn more about enrolling your cat or dog in a PetFirst Pet Insurance policy, or need help with your existing plan?
+Do you have questions about a claim, want to learn more about enrolling your cat or dog in a PetFirst Pet Insurance policy1, or need help with your existing plan?
 Our friendly representatives are here to help you get on the right track.
-Call us, email us, write us a letter, or reach out via social media and we’ll get back to you ASAP!
+Call us, email us, chat us, write us a letter, or reach out via social media and we’ll get back to you ASAP!

 You can submit your claim via PetFirst Pet Insurance’s online portal.
-Be sure to send the claim form, veterinary records, and an itemized invoice in order to get your claim processed quickly and money back in your pocket.
-Your must submit a claim within 90 days of treatment or invoice date.
+Be sure to send the claim form, veterinary records, and an itemized invoice in order to get your claim processed quickly and money back in your pocket.4 You must submit a claim within 90 days of treatment or invoice date.

 No!
 There is no maximum to your benefits, and you will have coverage for the entirety of your pet’s life without a payout cap.
 Our pet health policies have robust annual limits, which reset at the beginning of a new policy year.
 There are no per-incident limits on our plans; so if you need to use the entirety of your annual limit all at once, you can.